akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I say,” she said, her voice steady despite her shaking hands, “that I will not be taken.
 But I will go.
 If he will have me.”

-Harold looked at her—really looked—and for a moment she saw the man who had pulled a prince from the river, who had ridden with kings.
+Harold looked at her—really looked—and for a moment she saw the man who had pulled a lord from the river, who had ridden with kings.
 The warrior was still there, beneath the tired flesh.

 He turned back to Godfrey.